Newton-le-Willows: Religion

 Once part of the ancient parish of Winwick, the town is split into four Anglican parishes, St Peter's covering Newton, St John's covering Earlestown, Emmanuel covering Wargrave and All Saints' covering the northern parts of the town.

 Similar to other towns in Lancashire, Newton has a large Roman Catholic population and there are three Catholic churches in the town: St Patrick's in Earlestown, St Mary and St John's in Newton and St David's in Wargrave.

 There are also other denominations represented in the town, such as the Methodist and Baptist churches in the town centre.

 Local media

 From Victorian times until 2007, the town had a number of local newspapers.
 The Newton and Golborne Guardian was the longest established, which ceased publication in 2007.
 Other papers to have served the town over the years include the Earlestown Guardian, and Newton Reporter.
 The town comes within the distribution area of the St Helens Star and St Helens Reporter, both free newspapers.
 The Warrington Guardian, Liverpool Echo, Manchester Evening News and Wigan Post are widely available within the town.

-Local radio is provided by WA12Radio an internet-based radio station, founded in 2011 and named after the local postal code.
+Local radio is provided by WA12Radio, an internet-based radio station, set up in 2011 and named after the local postal code.
 The station is now part of Newton Boys and Girls Club.
 Regional radio is provided by Heart North West, BBC Radio Merseyside and BBC Radio Manchester.

 The town falls within the BBC North West region and Granada region for ITV.